Harrach family: History

-The family first appeared in 1195 in the documents found in Ranshofen Abbey, Duchy of Bavaria.
-There are two main family branches — the Rohrau branch in Austria (until 1886) and the Jilemnice branch in Bohemia.
-They were formed by two sons of Count Karl von Harrach (1570–1628).
-Two branches were later founded by grandsons of Friedrich August von Harrach-Rohrau — Ernest Christopher Joseph (d.
+The family first appeared in 1195 in documents found at Ranshofen Abbey in the Duchy of Bavaria.
+There are two main family branches – the Rohrau branch in Austria (until 1886) and the Jilemnice branch in Bohemia – which were established by two sons of Count Karl von Harrach (1570–1628).
+Two branches were later founded by grandsons of Friedrich August von Harrach-Rohrau – Ernest Christopher Joseph (d.
 1838) and Ferdinand Joseph (d.
 1841).